Expressive Code in your Astro project.

 I also use the line numbers plugin, which is a separate package.

-#installs expressive code and line numbers plugin
+1#installs expressive code and line numbers plugin2npm i astro-expressive-code @expressive-code/plugin-line-numbers

 Obviously, the most basic way to show code in Astro, is to just write it in a code block, in the mdx